-- 5.1 In order to deal with an allegation the earlier you raise your suspicions, the easier it is to take action. - 5.2 As a first step, you should raise concerns with your immediate Manager or Head of Service.
+- 5.1 In order to deal with an allegation the earlier you raise your suspicions, the easier it is to take action. - 5.2 As a first step, you should raise concerns with your immediate Manager or Director.
 Who you chose to raise your concerns with may depend on the seriousness and sensitivity of the issues involved and who is suspected of malpractice.
-For example if you believe that your manager is involved you should approach your Head of Service or one of the Designated Whistleblowing Officers. - Your Manager or Head of Service receiving notification of a concern under this policy must inform one of the Designated Whistleblowing Officers providing a copy of all relevant paperwork.
-The Council has four designated Whistleblowing Officers, who are the Chief Finance Officer, the Chief Legal Officer, Head of HR and OD and the Head of Policy, Performance & Governance (the names of the individuals who currently hold the designated posts are set out at the end of this policy).
-If the matter relates to financial irregularities or failures of financial control, the Chief Finance Officer must be informed.
-Further guidance on dealing with such matters can be found in the Fraud Response Plan available from the Head of Policy, Performance & Governance. - 5.4 When making a complaint you should provide accurate details such as background, names and, where possible, documentary evidence. - 5.5 You may raise your concerns verbally or in writing.
-However, it is preferable for complaints to be raised in writing to provide more accurate details. - 5.6 Your complaint will be treated in confidence and you should also treat the matter as confidential whilst your complaint is on-going. - 5.7 If you are a contractor working for the Council, the procedures for whistleblowing are similar but in the first instance, you should normally raise your concerns with your own manager who will then contact the Council's lead officer dealing with the particular contract.
-If you do not have a line manager, you should contact the Council's lead officer dealing with the particular contract or, alternatively, one of the Council's Designated Whistleblowing Officers.

-- 5.8 If you are a Council employee you can obtain advice and guidance on how to raise matters of concern from the Head of HR & Organisational Development.
-If you are a contractor working for the Council, agency staff or a supplier, you can obtain confidential, independent advice from the charity Public Concern at Work (the contact details for this organisation are set out at the end of this policy document). - 5.9 During initial investigations it may be necessary to conduct an interview to ascertain facts.
-You can invite your trade union or professional association representative or a work colleague to be present during any interviews in connection with the concerns you have raised.
+For example if you believe that your manager is involved you should approach your Director or one of the Designated Whistleblowing Officers. - 5.3 Your Manager or Director receiving notification of a concern under this policy must inform one of the Designated Whistleblowing Officers providing a copy of all relevant paperwork.
+The Council has two designated Whistleblowing Officers, who are the Director of Finance and the Director of Human Resource and Communication (the names of the individuals who currently hold the designated posts are set out at the end of this policy).
+If the matter relates to financial irregularities or failures of financial control, the Director of Finance must be informed.
+Further guidance on dealing with such matters can be found in the Fraud Response Plan available on the Council's intranet, E-hub. - 5.4 When making a complaint you should provide accurate details such as background, names and, where possible, documentary evidence. - 5.5 You may raise your concerns verbally or in writing.
+However, it is preferable for complaints to be raised in writing to provide more accurate details.
+You may find the proforma report form attached to this policy helpful, although it is not compulsory to use it. - 5.6 Your complaint will be treated in confidence and you should also treat the matter as confidential whilst your complaint is on-going. - 5.7 If you are a contractor working for the Council, the procedures for whistleblowing are similar but in the first instance, you should normally raise your concerns with your own manager who will then contact the Council's lead officer dealing with the particular contract.
+If you do not have a line manager, you should contact the Council's lead officer dealing with the particular contract or, alternatively, one of the Council's Designated Whistleblowing Officers. - 5.8 If you are a Council employee you can obtain advice and guidance on how to raise matters of concern from the Director of Human Resource and Communication.
+If you are a contractor working for the Council, agency staff or a supplier, you can obtain confidential, independent advice from the charity Public Concern at Work (the contact details for this organisation are set out at the end of this policy document).